flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 ##### Eroded relationships

-Conversely, whilst the omission of out-of-order may look justified from a engineering standpoint, this would ultimately wither trust in IBM's long-term abilities.
+Conversely, whilst the omission of out-of-order may look justified from an engineering standpoint, this would ultimately wither trust in IBM's long-term abilities.
 Apple, sensing that future PowerPC chips would no longer stand against Intel [@cpu-race_takahashi], was the first to abandon its partnership and switch to Intel in 2005 (just in time for [Yonah](xbox#p6-and-the-end-of-pentium-numbers)).
 Nonetheless, this didn't worry IBM, who preferred to focus on its server and gaming sector.

 The long-term outcome of the PowerPC CPU, however, became extinction.
 The aforementioned technical constraints (after all, IBM [used to be a trailblazer in out-of-order design](gamecube#tab-1-1-the-commercial-milestone)), combined with questionable business ethics (the fact IBM secretly designed for two close rivals at once), resulted in the loss of the entire console market: Sony and Microsoft selected AMD CPUs for their next-generation console.
 A decade later, Nintendo's [Wii U](wiiu#the-last-venture-of-powerpc) would become the last console to bundle a PowerPC chip.